quadbits/dagger2overrides/README.md

 It is a plain Java 8 project with a Gradle configuration.
 It can be easily compiled using Gradle and it also contains a sample console program on the Application class.

+Dagger documentation on testing (http://google.github.io/dagger/testing.html) also contains some examples using separate components that can well be used for other scenarios.

 Contributors